daliwang/Docker4SPEL/README.md

    - [NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk)
 4. New Image with SPEL Dependencies/Repo

+## Welcome

 Welcome to the ELM-Docker project, where we harness the power of Docker to simplify software deployment, optimize GPU utilization, and enable efficient cloud deployment.
 Explore the possibilities and take your E3SM, ELM, and SPEL workflows to new heights!

+**Please refer to the Wiki for a full Description/Background Information, Getting Docker, Docker Image Configuration, Creating SPEL Application, and Acronym/Definition Glossary.**